 Harvesting Oregano Herb

 Oregano herb plants are commonly used for cooking.
 Plants can be harvested anytime once they have reached 4 to 6 inches tall.
-Harvesting oregano leaves as flower buds form will oftentimes yield the best flavor.
+Harvesting oregano leaves as flower buds form will often yield the best flavor.
 Harvest oregano leaves in the morning hours once dew has dried.

 Oregano leaves can be stored whole, placed in freezer bags and frozen.
 They can also be dried in a dark, well-ventilated area and stored in airtight containers until ready to use.